wedneyyuri/backstage/.changeset/few-cats-type.md

 - `error`.
 An Error object or something that inherits it that represents the error that was thrown from any inner component.
 - `resetErrorBoundary`.
 A callback that will simply mount the children of the error boundary again.
 - `plugin`.
 A BackstagePlugin that can be used to lookup info to be presented in the error message.
-For instance, you may want to keep a map of your internal plugins and team names or slack channels and present these when an error occurts.
-Typicicall, you'll do that by getting the plugin id with `plugin.getId()`.
+For instance, you may want to keep a map of your internal plugins and team names or slack channels and present these when an error occurs.
+Typically, you'll do that by getting the plugin id with `plugin.getId()`.